CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Ethical Considerations

 \section{Ethical Considerations}

-We accessed the EVP Online strictly under the EVP website’s Terms of Use\footnote{\url{https://englishprofile.org/?menu=evp-terms-of-use}} and Cambridge University Press’s text and data mining (TDM) terms\footnote{\url{https://www.cambridge.org/us/legal/copyright}}.
-Any EVP content temporarily cached to local storage for this project was deleted upon the project’s completion.
-All released artifacts are built exclusively from WordNet and SemCor, whose licenses permit copying, modification, and redistribution, and include only derived CEFR labels mapped to WordNet sense keys.
-No verbatim EVP content, including entries, examples, glosses, or metadata) are included in any of the released resources.
+We accessed the EVP Online strictly in accordance with the EVP website's Terms of Use\footnote{\url{https://englishprofile.org/?menu=evp-terms-of-use}} and Cambridge University Press's text and data mining (TDM) terms\footnote{\url{https://www.cambridge.org/us/legal/copyright}}.
+Any EVP content temporarily cached to local storage for this project was deleted upon the project's completion.
+All released artifacts are built on WordNet and SemCor, whose licenses permit copying, modification, and redistribution, and include only derived CEFR labels mapped to WordNet sense keys.
+No verbatim EVP content, including entries, examples, glosses, or metadata, is included in the released resources.
 The EVP-derived word-level lookup list used in the FT+KB analysis (Section~\ref{sec:classifiers}) was used solely for internal evaluation and is not redistributed.

-For verification, we employed proprietary LLMs from OpenAI and enabled the opt‑out setting to ensure that data were not used for model training.
-However, in any downstream use cases that involve personal or sensitive data, we recommend deploying open source LLMs in a local environment to reduce the risk of unintended disclosure.
-The resources introduced in this work are compatible with such locally hosted LLMs.
-The CEFR levels provided by our resources are model-based estimates and must not be used as the sole criterion for high-stakes educational decisions, such as promotion, pass/fail judgments, or selective admissions.
+For verification, we employed proprietary LLMs from OpenAI and enabled the opt-out setting to ensure that submitted data were not used for model training.
+For downstream applications involving personal or sensitive data, we recommend deploying open-source LLMs in a local environment to reduce the risk of unintended disclosure.
+The resources introduced in this work are compatible with locally hosted LLMs.
+The CEFR levels provided by our resources are model-based estimates and should not be used as the sole basis for high-stakes educational decisions, such as promotion, pass/fail determinations, or selective admissions.